wikimedia/operations-software-netbox/docs/models/wireless/wirelesslink.md

 ### Distance

-!!! info "This field was introduced in NetBox v4.1."

 The distance between the link's two endpoints, including a unit designation (e.g. 100 meters or 25 feet).

 ### Authentication Type